satvikp221b/satvikp221b.github.io/index.md

 - **Challenges Solved**:
     - Enhanced image quality for small object detection.
-    - Improved real-time detection with the use of YOLOv5.
+    - Improved detection with the use of YOLOv5.
     - Applied attention mechanisms for accurate ship detection in cluttered maritime environments.

 **Results:**